What is Accounting Entry?

 #1 – Complete Record

-Double entry system enables businessmen to keep a complete, systematic and accurate record of all transaction.
-Details of any transactions or events can be verified at any time.
+A double-entry system enables people in business to keep a complete, systematic, and accurate record of all transactions.
+Details of any transactions or events they can verify at any time.

 #2 – Ascertainment of Profit or loss

 The systematic record maintained under a double-entry system enables a business to ascertain the results of business operationsBusiness OperationsBusiness operations refer to all those activities that the employees undertake within an organizational setup daily to produce goods and services for accomplishing the company's goals like profit generation. for any given period.
 The owners can know the profitability of business operations periodically.